 In the original language, Jesus says, “Return to the depths!”
 I wonder how many of us find ourselves in this place.
 Whatever our circumstance, we have no desire to go where Jesus is telling us to go.We wonder about omniscience and holy wisdom – because why is Jesus sending us to the last place we want to go right now?
 Why is Jesus sending us now?
 Can’t it wait? #Luke5 Click To Tweet

 Where is this rest and light yoke that Jesus promises because it doesn’t feel that easy right now.
 But Peters says, “Yes, Chief,” and goes.

 And Jesus goes with him.

-Jesus doesn’t get out of the boat and watch from shore.
+Jesus doesn’t just watch from shore.
 Maybe Jesus just sat there and watched Peter work, but I don’t think so.
 I think Jesus helped pull that net in (but Peter threw it out himself because Jesus probably can’t toss it out was well as Peter and it was Peter’s labor to bear).
-I believe Jesus laughs with Peter when they were hauling in that load of fish – that Jesus smiles as Peter called out to his friends to come back out to the deep water and help.
+I hear Jesus laugh with Peter when they were hauling in that load of fish.
+I see Jesus smile as Peter called out to his friends to come back out to the deep water.
 Jesus probably smelled like fish and sweat by the time they were done.